ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 }
 ```

-If you install `JsonFeature`, and set content type to `application/json`
+If you install `JsonFeature`, and set the content type to `application/json`
-you can use arbitrary instances and those will be serialized as JSON.
+you can use arbitrary instances, and they will be serialized as JSON.

 **Note:** Remember that your classes must be top level to be recognized by Gson.
-If you put a class to be serialized inside a function, it will send a null.
+If you put a class you want to be serialized inside a function, it will send a null.

 ```kotlin
 data class HelloWorld(val hello: String) // Must be top level